austinnoronha/MyReactNativeApp/README.md

 # Overview

-This is a simple MyTo application build with ReactNative and MUI Theme Its has 3 screens:
+This is a simple mobile application built with ReactNative and MUI Theme It has 3 screens:

 - SignIn Screen
 - Home Screen